cyntl3r/advent-of-code-2020/README.md

 # Advent of Code 2020

-My Advent of Code 2020 solutions.
+My solutions for Advent of Code 2020.